maltejk/snarl/README.md

 _snarl._zmq._tcp.<domain>
 ```

-the txt record of the annoucements contains:
+The txt record of the announcements contains:

 * **server**: ip of the server
 * **port**: port of ZMQ